Evidence for Vertical Flow and Hydrothermal Alteration in the Herkimer Diamond Mining District

 Alteration and Zoning Evidence - Locating the Hot Spots

 Two features that are common to hydrothermal - fracture systems are 1) alteration of the host rock, and 2) zoning of the deposited minerals as you move away from the hottest parts of the system.
-Slides 16 through 28 show examples of the wall rock alteration and also some examples of changes in the intensity of this alteration (possible zoning examples).
-The importance is that evidence for hydrothermal alteration is found throughout the Herkimer mining district and is connected to the new story about how herkimer diamonds were made.
+Slides 16 through 31 show examples of the wall rock alteration and also some examples of changes in the intensity of this alteration (possible zoning examples).
+These 30 slides offer many different pieces of evidence for hydrothermal fluid movement throughout the Herkimer mining district.
+This is an important piece of the new story about how Herkimer diamonds were formed.